Sleeps 3 dogs allowed

 There aren't many words to describe the jaw-droppingly beautiful views from Rockwater Cabin.
 But we're going to try anyway.
 Breathtaking.
 Superb.
 Stunning.
 To die for.
 Unreal.
 Awesome.
 Are you getting the drift yet?
 To put it simply, from this clifftop perch there are gorgeous panoramic views overlooking the sandy curve of Whitsand Bay, in an unspoilt corner of coastal Cornwall.
 Nothing but sea, sky, surfers and seagulls as far as the eye can see.
 And maybe the occasional dolphin or porpoise bobbing along in the waves, or kestrels and falcons swooping below you as you sip a sundowner on your spacious and very private deck.

 Literally off the beaten track, the cabin can only be reached by a little path that's 100 yards from the coastal road.
 If you want seclusion, this is the place for you.
 Built in the 1930s (and lovingly renovated over the years), it's timber-clad on the outside and whitewashed all over on the inside for that bright and airy feel.
 Filled with all sorts of prettiness, from fairy lights and bunting to sea shells and vintage finds, it has a calm and peaceful atmosphere that will wash over you from the moment you step through the door.
-You'll love the tiny kitchen where you can catch the morning sun while you whizz up some scrambled eggs on the 1960s cooker (it's soooo sweet - but don't worry, there's a microwave and a barbecue to enhance your culinary pleasure, too).
+You'll love the tiny kitchen where you can catch the morning sun while you whizz up some scrambled eggs on the gas cooker (there's a microwave and a barbecue to enhance your culinary pleasure, too).
 A cute dining-area is perfect for romantic suppers (taller people will learn to mind their heads!) and the dinky sitting-room has a vintage-style gas stove that will keep you cosy even in a wintry storm.
 There's an ultra-smart, all-white shower-room (hot and cold water and a flushing loo, of course) and two bedrooms, a single and a double, both with seasidey blue and white striped linens and blinds to separate them from the sitting-room.
 Did we mention the views?
 From the master bedroom they are truly magnificent.
 Breakfast in bed?
 That would be a Full English . . .